kripy/to-the-resque/README.md

 # Kripy: To The Resque

 Okay.
 I've always wanted to play around with background jobs so, as with all my stuff, I looked for something that I could easily deploy to Heroku.
 I found Trineo's [Resque example](https://github.com/trineo/resque-example) and, after a fare amount of wrangling, managed to get it going.
 Thing was: I only wanted this to work on a single dyno.
 As it turns out, Unicorn allows you to get a couple of workers running.
 I think.
-Either that or I'm going to cop a charge from Heroku.
+Either that or I'm going to cop a charge (not) from Heroku.

-# Things To Note

-A couple of things.

-## Installation

-Firstly, make sure you've [installed Ruby](http://www.ruby-lang.org/en/).
-Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/) as it includes [Foreman](https://github.com/ddollar/foreman) for running Procfile-based applications.

-## Deployment

-## Usage
-curl -F "file=@src.jpeg" "http://appname.herokuapp.com/upload"
+This is a work in progress.

 ## MIT LICENSE